Edgarkimbugwe/CLMP-Detector/README.md

 ### Deployed version at [clmp-detector-fc49f90c032e.herokuapp.com/](https://clmp-detector-fc49f90c032e.herokuapp.com/)

 ## Dataset Content
-The dataset used for this project consists of images of cherry leaves, categorized into two classes: **healthy leaves** and **leaves infected by powdery mildew**.
+The dataset used for this project consists of 4208 featured images of cherry leaves sourced from [Kaggle](https://www.kaggle.com/datasets/codeinstitute/cherry-leaves).
+They are categorized into two classes: **healthy leaves** and **leaves infected by powdery mildew**.
 The data was collected to assist in training a machine learning model capable of detecting the presence of powdery mildew on cherry leaves by examining visual symptoms.

 ### Structure of the Dataset